 We pass through the villages of Phurbe, Chhule, Nile, Rolmi, and Chho Syong before finally reaching Mu Gompa.

-This stretch of the Trek is filled with multiple monuments, including Milarepa Gompa, Milarepa Piren Phu Cave, and Chi Phu Gompa.
+This stretch of the Trek features several monuments, including Milarepa Gompa, Milarepa Piren Phu Cave, and Chi Phu Gompa.
 Numerous Mani walls are also dotted along the trail.

 These villages are filled with a sacred Buddhist aura and provide a religious vibe.
 After reaching Chho Syong, the path diverges westward and passes via Dhephyudoma Nunnery Gompa.